Questions?

 • Possible allergic reaction

 If the soap burns your skin or causes any type of reaction, stop using it immediately.
-We always recommend doing a patch test for allergic reaction prior to using our products.
-This is why it is important to keep inventory of your fragrance oils, bases and colorants used.
-Learn more in Melt and Pour 101: Fragrance & Essential Oils.
+Do a patch test for allergic reactions prior to using any products.
+Keep inventory of the fragrance oils, bases, and colorants used to avoid using them again in the future.

 man-scratching-palm-of-hand